 When you sign up for the Best of Bob's Rewards Program, you'll receive $10 for creating an account and an additional $10 on your birthday.

 25. Victoria Secret

-Through their Secret Reward Card deals, you can get yourself up to a cool $500.
-And get this, you don’t have to buy a product to win the reward!
+You can get up to a cool $500 through their Secret Reward Card deals.
+And you don't have to buy a product to win the reward!

 Becoming a Nordy Club member is as easy as signing in to your Nordstrom account (or creating one if you don't already have it).

-Kohl’s Yes2You Rewards lets you turn points into real cash you can use to buy clothes.
-You’ll receive a $5 reward for every 100 points earned on the first of every month.
+Kohl's Yes2You Rewards lets you turn points into real cash to buy clothes.
+You'll receive a $5 reward for every 100 points earned on the first of every month.

-It may take you a while before you can earn enough for a payout.
-Once you hit the payout, you’ll have 30 days to redeem your rewards.
+It may take a while to earn enough for a payout.
+Once you hit the payout, you'll have 30 days to redeem your rewards.

 People love free tees because they are fashionable and can be worn casually, especially when they're brand new.

-Though they are fairly rare, you can get offers for free t-shirts online.
-To claim your free t-shirt, go to any of the below website’s request page and follow the provided instructions.
+Though they are pretty rare, you can get offers for free t-shirts online.
+To claim your free t-shirt, go to any of the below website's request pages and follow the provided instructions.

 Here's how to get free t-shirts: